phihes/pici/README.md

 ## About

 PICI (*Peer Innovation Community Indicators*) is an open source toolbox that simplifies creating and measuring indicators of innovation in online communities.
-It is part of the [Peer Innovation research project](https://www.peer-innovation.de/).
-The toolbox is intended for use in a research context, allowing researchers to:
+It is intended for use in a research context and allows researchers to:

 - automate data collection and generation of innovation indicators for online communities
 - simplify the creation of new innovation indicators
 - simplify the assessment of new communities with an arbitrary "digital footprint"
 - make the generation and evaluation of innovation indicators reproducible
 - provide a repository of documented & evaluated indicators

+PICI is part of the [Peer Innovation research project](https://www.peer-innovation.de/).

 *Currently under development.
 A first release is planned for Q4 2022.*